 Occasionally, especially in American Labrador temperament there can be nervousness and anxiousness that results in aggression.
 But choosing your puppy from friendly parents and socializing it well can avoid these minor risks.
 Most Labradors have minimal guarding instincts and make terrible protection dogs.
 Accept your lovable, greedy, friendly, bouncy lab for what he is.
 Socialize him well and be grateful you shouldn’t have to worry about him biting the mailman.
 Let him be a Labrador.
 There really is nothing nicer.

 Measuring Labrador temperament

 Improvements in the accuracy and relevance of tests for evaluating temperament in adult or nearly adult dogs are important.
-Especially in Labradors and other breeds that carry out important jobs in our society.
+This is especially the case in Labradors and other working dogs.

 Differences in temperament between dog breeds

 Studies show that there are measurable differences in personality traits between different groups of dogs.
 One aspect of canine temperament or personality that has the most serious impact on people, is aggression.

 In 2016 The Independent, a UK newspaper, ran a story in which they revealed the shock news that the Labrador was the dog ‘most likely to bite’ in the UK.
 Unfortunately, this article was confusing readers by taking information from a report about personal injury claims and the dogs causing them.
 It’s more accurate to investigate the proportion of dogs of any breed that actually bit someone.

 Essentially, the dogs blamed for biting, were dogs that happened to be popular.
 The fact of course, is that a proportion of all dogs will bite.
 The more popular a dog breed is, the more dog bites will be reported for that breed.
 That does not mean that individuals of that breed have an increased chance of biting someone.